mindee-se/react-demo/README.md

-# Client Base for React
+# Front-End Demo Using React

 ## Configuration
 The React application is configured by the server.